Burence1/instagramex/README.md

 * Users can view their posts alongside followed users' posts
 * Users can view searched users' profiles
 * Users can search for users by userames
-* Users can view an expanded version of a single post in another page
+* Users can view an expanded version of a single post with it's details in another page
 * Users can follow & unfollow other instagramex users
 * Users can like posts